 A-The brow lift, also known as a forehead lift, is a plastic surgery procedure which can improve the early signs of aging in the forehead and brow area in order to restore a smoother, more youthful brow.
 The surgery tightens loose skin and removes excess skin, thus improving the appearance of frown lines, forehead wrinkles and a heavy brow.

 Q-Is a brow lift right for me?

 A-If you are looking to improve the appearance of forehead wrinkling and a drooping brow and are physically healthy and realistic in your expectations, then a brow lift may be right for you.
-You can get an idea of how a brow lift might benefit you by placing you hands at the outer edges of your eyes above your brows and gently raising the skin upward.
-While the brow lift may be performed at just about any age, most patients range in age from forty to sixty-five.
-Dr. Donath will be happy to meet with you for a consultation to help you decide if the brow lift can best meet your needs.
+You can get an idea of how a eyebrow lift might benefit you by placing you hands at the outer edges of your eyes above your brows and gently raising the skin upward.
+While the eyebrow lift may be performed at just about any age, most patients range in age from forty to sixty-five.
+Dr. Donath will be happy to meet with you for a consultation to help you decide if the eyebrow lift can best meet your needs.

 Q-What happens at the consultation for a brow lift?

 A-During the consultation for a brow lift, Dr. Donath will meet with you to examine your brow, discuss your goals, and take a thorough medical history.
 He will consider other factors like your age, skin type and your attitude toward surgery.
 The technique, type of anesthesia, surgical facility, risks and costs will all be discusses and your questions or concerns addressed.
 If necessary, Dr. Donath may recommend additional surgery, such as blepharoplasty or a facelift, to help you achieve your desired goal.

 Q-What anesthesia is the brow lift performed with?

 A-The brow lift may be performed with IV sedation, twilight anesthesia or general anesthesia.